luciotato/plus-typescript/README.md

 **plus-ts-test** is a project example using `plus-typescript` and node v14 to make a CLI tool, you can see the project here: [github.com/luciotato/plus-ts-test](github.com/luciotato/plus-ts-test)

-### Running .ts files directly with node

-You keep the .ts extension for the source files.
-The browser has no problem importing a script ending in .ts, but node will complain.
-If you're writing a console app in node, you'll have to use a loader-hook to convince node to accept .ts files as .js type:"module" files.
-All this is solved in the example project above.

 ## Status
-This is beta and barely tested.
+This is beta.
 Mantainers and contributors are welcomed.

 ## Contibuting
 The modifications are in the `plus` branch, and that's the brach that's published in npm as `plus-typescript`.

 The `master` branch will be kept up-to-date with the official TypeScript repository.

-We're keeping the same version number as TypeScript
+We're keeping similar version numbers as TypeScript

 Besides the hack, `plus-typescript` is completely API-compatible with TypeScript.